Skip to main content

 Purpose

 When you encounter images scanned from analog film or poorly processed by automatic corrections, such as "backlight" or simply underexposed, you will find black/white points that are too high/low.
 Even worse, they can differ by channel and produce a weird glow in dark areas or color cast on the entire image.
-A typical quick solution is offered by "autolevel" or contrast enhancing features, which set black and white points to zero and 255, respectively.
-This again might overshoot the problem, and the result may appear unnatural, particularly if the original image has low contrast.
+Photo editing apps typically have features like "autolevel" or "enhance contrast" that could be used in batch-processing.
+They set black and white points to zero and 255, respectively.
+These might overshoot the problem, and the result may appear unnatural, particularly if the original image has low contrast.
+They are also not very suitable for fixing color problems.

 Features